rossica/assignmentcollectorgrader/README.txt

 Now you have to change a few settings specific to your installation.
 Go into the assignmentcollectorgrader folder.
 Open settings.py in your favorite text editor.
     a)    Set DEBUG to False.
 Otherwise, in the event of an error in the code, users are greeted with a stack trace and lots of debug info that could be used to compromise the server.

     b)     Set JUNIT_ROOT to the absolute path to the actual location of the JUnit JAR you downloaded earlier.
 For simplicity, we like to put it into it's own folder under the project directory.

-	c)	If you set up your own database server, you will need to change the databate settings under the DATABASES list.
+    c)    If you set up your own database server, you will need to change the database settings under the DATABASES list.
 First, select the database engine you are using, then the name of the database, and the other related settings relevant to your database configuration.

     d)    Update the MEDIA_ROOT and MEDIA_URL settings if you require a different configuration for those.

     e)    *IMPORTANT* Change the SECRET_KEY value to a new random value.
     It is very important that you DO NOT use the default value.

 With the settings updated to the values specific to your installation, now it is time to initialize the database for use.
-Open a shell and naviagate to the project directory, then run: python manage.py syncdb
+Open a shell and navigate to the project directory, then run: python manage.py syncdb

 This will initialize the database with the necessary tables for ACG and